-- Identify and understand varied characteristics of literature - Apply techniques of literary analysis to texts - Use literary study to develop skills in careful reading and clear writing - Demonstrate understanding of the diverse social and historical contexts in which literary texts have been written and interpreted

-- Courses will be broad and foundational in nature; they will not assume extensive previous knowledge - Courses will be broad and foundational in nature; they will not assume extensive previous knowledge - Courses will satisfy most (if not all) of these guidelines
+- I. Student Learning Goals At the completion of this course, the student will be able to: - Identify and understand varied characteristics of literature - Apply techniques of literary analysis to texts - Use literary study to develop skills in careful reading and clear writing Demonstrate understanding of the diverse social and historical contexts in which literary texts have been written and interpreted - II.
+General Expectations - Courses will be broad and foundational in nature; they will not assume extensive previous knowledge - Courses will be broad and foundational in nature; they will not assume extensive previous knowledge - Courses will satisfy most (if not all) of these guidelines